SyndicateProtocol/syndicate-appchains/documentation/testnet/README.md

 - Docker version 28+
 - Access to pull `translator` and `mchain` images from `ghcr.io/syndicateprotocol/syndicate-appchains/` (private) registry
 - Access to Syndicate's sequencing JSON-RPC API, in order to forward `eth_sendRawTransaction` requests there
-- Ingestors running for the Settlement and Sequencing chains, docs provided at `./run-an-ingestor.md`
+- Websocket URLs for the Settlement and Sequencing chains
+  - For faster sync times, consider running your own Settlement and Sequencing `ingestors` (see the `ingestor.md` doc for more info)
+  - Need to support `getBlockByNumber`, `getReceiptsByBlock`, `get_logs`, and `eth_subscribe`

 ## Chain Config